 - See a 360 degree view of a product

 - See the size in proportion to other real life objects or people

 - Watch the product being used

 - Understand how to assemble, install, or power the product

 And even if you do have products available in a showroom, 50% of internet users look for product videos related to a product or service before visiting a store

-Product videos for manufacturers do not need to be highly produced or flashy.
+Industrial product videos for manufacturers do not need to be highly produced or flashy.
 A simple camera on a tripod filming a person holding a product against a solid background can be enough to increase the effectiveness of your product page.

 2. About Us Video